 The Zelle network was launched in September 2017.
-It currently has 924 participating banks in its network.
-For the fiscal year 2019, it has facilitated over $187 billion in payments.
+It currently boasts close to 1,000 participating banks in its network.
+Zelle processed 1.8 billion payments in 2021 alone.

 Zelle is a digital payments network that allows participating users to send money from their bank accounts to anyone who is a member of the platform.

 The service is solely available to U.S. account holders whose banks are part of the Zelle network.
 The registration only takes a few minutes to complete.